 Instead, opt for neutral colors for your base objects like furniture, flooring, walls and window treatments.
 These tend to be the more expensive items in a room and are therefore, more costly to buy should your tastes change.
-And on the plus side, neutral pieces make a great backdrop to highlight accessories and tend to match with most colors, so they’ll work no matter what your color of the month is!
+And on the plus side, neutral pieces make a great backdrop to highlight accessories and tend to match with most colors, so they’ll work no matter what your color du jour!

 2. Start Small – Think Accessories

-Instead of brining color into your space through furniture or other expensive items, try bringing it in through your choice of accessories.
-Accessories are easier to change out should you decide that your “favorite” color is no longer your favorite color.
+Instead of bringing color into your space through furniture or other expensive items, try bringing it in through your choice of accessories.
+Accessories are easier to change out should you decide that your “favorite” color is no longer your favorite color: Examples include:

 3. Consider Muted Colors and Patterns

 But what if you love those bold colors?
 In that case, try adding your new favorite color in a pattern instead of a solid.
+Patterns allow the use of multiple colors that can blend better than solids.
 If your sofa is taupe and you want to add blue to the room, you don’t have to pick a solid blue toss pillow but can opt for a patterned pillow that contains both the taupe and the blue and that way, the blue will blend more easily into the sofa.

 4. Pick Your Color and Use it Throughout

+Repetition is the name of the game!
 One of the most common mistakes when trying to incorporate color into a room is to add it through one object or in one spot in the room.
 For example, if you add blue toss pillows to your sofa, don’t let that be the only blue in the room or the pillows (and the color) will seem out-of-place!
 (Unless of course, you’re going for an abstract look!
 And that tends to work better with a larger piece of furniture or art, not a small toss pillow.)

 5. Use Varying Shades

 When adding colors through accessories, it can be hard to find lots of pieces that match perfectly.
 But don’t let that deter you because they don’t have to be an exact match!

 It’s okay to take baby steps if adding color is new for you.
 And when you’re feeling more comfortable, then the sky’s the limit!
-Mix and match your colors and patterns, paint your walls and buy that blue sofa you’ve always wanted!
+Mix and match your colors and patterns, paint your walls, and buy that blue sofa you’ve always wanted!